A beary good attempt: Bear tries to take a dip in Gatlinburg tourist's hot tub

 GATLINBURG, Tenn. — People aren't the only ones who like a little dip in the hot tub.
 A family visiting East Tennessee had an unexpected visitor trying to get into the hot tub that was on the porch of their cabin.

-Tim Brunlow and his family looked outside last weekend and saw a bear pulling the lid off the hot tub.
+Tim Brumlow and his family looked outside last weekend and saw a bear pulling the lid off the hot tub.

 He and his family took several videos as the bear roamed the porch, checked out the trash bin, and eventually started to drink from the hot tub.

-Before the bear left, it tried to steal the lid from the hot tub and Brunlow can be heard yelling "No!" at the bear to try to scare him off.
+Before the bear left, it tried to steal the lid from the hot tub and Brumlow can be heard yelling "No!" at the bear to try to scare him off.

 The family did the right thing by staying inside while the bear was nearby.